Ross Perot: Economic policy

 — The 1992 Campaign: Transcript of 2nd TV Debate Between Bush, Clinton and Perot".
 The New York Times.
-New York Times Company.
 October 16, 1992.
-Retrieved May 16, 2016.

 For the 1992 election, Perot unveiled an ambitious budget program that would balance the budget through redistributive policies.
 The most prominent element of the plan was Perot's proposal to raise the income tax bracket of 4% wealthiest households from 31 to 33 percent, and to raise it further to 35 percent in the future.
 Other points included increasing the taxable portion of Social Security benefits from 50 to 85 percent for recipients with income of $25,000 or more, as well as implementing a tax on hitherto tax-free employer-paid health insurance, with Perot arguing that a tax-free workplace insurance creates an unfair advantage for those who receive health insurance through their job.
 The plan also called for doubling cigarette tax and increasing gasoline tax by 50 cents a gallon.
 Perot explained that higher gasoline tax would help conserve energy and reduce pollution.
 He also advocated the creation of a special allowance for the workers disproportionately affected by the higher gasoline price.
 The plan also included massive cuts in military spending and scrapping the proposed space station project, which Perot derided as "a vacation home in space".